tharunShiv/tharunshiv-blog/src/content/pyyaml.md

 ###### 1. Basic usage of Generator Function

 Generator functions are defined using the `*` asterisk either immediately after the function keyword or right before the function name.
-The below example creates an infinite number of natural numbers, which can be used when needed.
+The below example creates an infinie number of natural numbers, which can be used when needed.

     function* naturalNumbers() {
         let number=1;